Blog

 Graduation Year: 2024

 I am a senior majoring in Electrical & Computer Engineering at Carnegie Mellon University.
 I had a number of interests before beginning college; I had a very strong interest in environmental science as well as physics and engineering in general.
-In terms of Environmental science, I was fascinated by the processes that govern our surroundings, and how large of an impact human-decisions can have on the environment.
+In terms of Environmental science, I was fascinated by the processes that govern our surroundings, and how large of an impact human decisions can have on the environment.
 Even a small decision can impact an entire ecosystem and alter the way multiple species interact with the environment.

-There is a great focus on new and emerging technologies that can support our current infrastructures in a more sustainable manner (for instance, the supply of electricity produced from more sustainable practices).
+There is a great focus on new and emerging technologies that can support our current infrastructures more sustainably (for instance, the supply of electricity produced from more sustainable practices).
 So many decisions in engineering must be made while being environmentally conscious and while having a strong and deep understanding of the impact of such decisions on the rest of the world.
 With this in mind, I was always drawn to environmental science and sustainable technologies.
 The scope for this is immense and this is one of the primary motives that drew me to TGP.

 20231223 073405